 Climate change action

-A key study published in 2017 by the Universities of Lund and British Columbia found that the single most effective measure an individual in the developed world can take to cut their carbon emissions over the long term is to have one fewer child.
-In fact, their study established that it was 25-times more effective than the next most effective measure, living without a car.
+A study published in 2017 by the Universities of Lund and British Columbia suggested that the single most effective measure an individual in the developed world could take to cut their carbon emissions over the long term could be to have one fewer child.
+The study relied on estimates of future per capita climate emissions which are likely to change significantly, so it must be treated with caution.
+Illustrative figures produced by the authors suggested, however, that it could be significantly more effective than any other method in saving climate emissions.
+(For more information on the study and its methodology, click here.)

 Population growth must be addressed in all countries to tackle climate change.